+* The measurement area is intentionally made slightly bigger to compensate for the included land.
+Land was included to cover potential high interference events in the coastal areas.

 Technical and operational characteristics of non-GSO FSS systems

 The technical and operational characteristics of the non-GSO FSS systems, which are considered to operate co-frequency with the EESS systems in the 18.6-18.8 GHz frequency range are listed below.